Complete Guide to Salesforce DevOps in 2023

 Unit tests and achieving 75% code coverage are a great way to ensure your deployments are safe to run, but what about performing tests to ensure the user experience and business processes perform as they should?
 This is where Test Automation can come into play.

-Check out Provar for a great overview of how Test Automation works in Salesforce.
+Check out Provar or Copado Robotic Testing to see how Test Automation works in Salesforce.

 Code Scanning Tools

-While all of the Apps mentioned above are paid applications from the Salesforce Ecosystem, it’s important to also mention the free tools available from Salesforce as part of the Developer Experience.
-To learn more about Salesforce DX, check out this Trailhead trail that has 8 hours worth of learning to get your teeth stuck into.
+While all of the apps mentioned above are paid applications from the Salesforce ecosystem, it’s important to also mention the free tools available from Salesforce as part of the Developer Experience.
+To learn more about Salesforce DX, check out this Trailhead trail that has eight hours’ worth of learning to get your teeth stuck into.